 - Purpose helps us take the long-term view.
 When we can refocus on the long-term goal, we are more emotionally effective in handling the near-term obstacles that come our way.

 - Purpose has a palpable rallying cry that helps us muster our internal strength to rise up and get back into the fight.
 We all possess the capacity to fight the good fit when we have a purposeful life.
 When we can refocus on purpose, we tap into an inner reserve of strength.

 - Purpose provides us focus to channel what energy we have left to carry on.
 Without a clear purpose, we wander aimlessly and burn up a great deal of energy inefficiently.
 Purpose harnesses our limited energy to get back into the fight.

-As we continue to enjoy the benefits of our interconnected world online and we proceed with caution with a few solid guardrails, we will build and strengthen our character and Character Creates Opportunity to be a great example for those we care about most.
+As we refocus on our Purpose after experiencing a setback or disappointment, we will take the first step in becoming resilient which will help us build and strengthen our character and Character Creates Opportunity to be our best for those we care about most.

 In Part II next week, we will touch on the second step in becoming resilient to more effectively handle the challenges we face in our lives.